-Updated July 3, 2020.
+Updated September 22, 2020.

 Travellers from countries defined as banned on the list above must expect to be denied entry at the Danish borders, including airports, unless they have a worthy purpose for entering.
 See what is considered a worthy purpose by the Danish authorities in this Q&A which is updated continuously.

 As of June 15 2020 new guidelines for safe travel became effective in Denmark's airports.
 Besides including compulsory medical face masks at the terminals, the guidelines issued by The European Union Aviation Safety Agency (EASA) apply to all European airports and include a set of things you need to consider before flying.
-See this practical guide by Copenhagen Airport.

 Danish Health Authorities' information for tourists: